|

 SubjuGator

-is the three time and defending champion autonomous submarine
+is the three time champion autonomous submarine

 In the fall of 2005, MIL physically moved next door to